Prince Harry’s Engagement To Meghan Markle Could Be Around The Corner [Rumor]

 — E!
 News (@enews) March 13, 2017

 The only reason that Middleton became the Duchess of Cambridge was because the Queen granted the dukedom to the couple.
-So since the Queen is calling the shots here, she could grant a dukedom to Markle and Prince Harry too.
+So since the Queen is calling the shots here, she could grant a dukedom to Markle and Prince Harry, too.

 In fact, Prince Harry would most likely be granted the dukedom of Sussex, as it hasn’t been taken by anyone since 1843.
-In that case, Markle would become Her Royal Highness Meghan, Duchess of Sussex, and would technically get the Princess Henry title.
+In that case, Markle would become Her Royal Highness Meghan, Duchess of Sussex and would technically get the Princess Henry title.

-The fact that Prince Harry chose Markle as his plus-one for the wedding of his friends is actually a big deal, because Harry and Inskip were childhood friends, according to People magazine.
+The fact that Prince Harry chose Markle as his plus-one for the wedding of his friends is actually a big deal because Harry and Inskip were childhood friends, according to People magazine.

 Take a look inside the ultimate romantic retreat for Prince Harry and Meghan Markle https://t.co/whQSN0pgc9 pic.twitter.com/pRVfnubq1q